derekmurawsky/ansible-derekmurawsky-general/playbooks/docs/README.md

 The following playbooks are bundled with this collection.

 !!! note
     All playbooks in this bundle target all hosts by default.
-You can target specific hosts by passing `-e 'target=hostname-or-group'` on the command line to override this behaviour.
+You can target specific hosts by passing `-e 'target=hostname-or-group'` on the command line to override this behavior.

 ## bootstrap

-A *very* simple playbook that will use the collections bootstrap role to bootstap all targetted hosts for ansible management.
+A *very* simple playbook that will use the collections bootstrap role to bootstrap all targeted hosts for ansible management.

 !!! warning